-- Premarket Compliance – We help small and global companies navigate through FDA’s Center for Devices and Radiological Health (CDRH) ever changing policies.
+- Premarket Compliance – We help small and global companies navigate through the FDA Center for Devices and Radiological Health's (CDRH) ever-changing policies.
 We assist when companies intend to bring new devices to market or reconfigure current devices to determine product classifications.
-Our team has experience working through informal and formal pathways with FDA in determining device classifications (e.g., 513(g) submissions) and challenging FDA decisions on device classifications.
+Our team has experience working through informal and formal pathways with the FDA in determining device classifications (e.g., 513(g) submissions) and challenging FDA decisions on device classifications.

-- Postmarket Compliance – Postmarket compliance requirements can be extensive, and we assist clients in many areas to minimize FDA exposure and maximize marketing potential, which includes, but is not limited to:
+- Postmarket Compliance – Postmarket compliance requirements can be extensive, and we assist clients in many areas to minimize FDA exposure and maximize marketing potential, including:

 - Medical Device Reporting (MDRs);